128technology/docs/docs/intro_installation_equinix_metal.md

 3. Preparing the [Equinix Metal Project for deployment](#equinix-metal-project-deployment).
 4. Deploying a [Session Smart Router](#session-smart-router-deployment).

-Additional technical documentation on Equinix Metal can be found [here](https://metal.equinix.com/developers/docs/).
+For additional information about Equinix Metal, please refer to the [Equinix Metal Product Documentation](https://metal.equinix.com/developers/docs/).

 ## Prerequisites